Stephen I Gutkeled: Ban/Duke of Slavonia

-In 1248, Stephen became Ban of Slavonia, a position which he held for an 11-year term, until his death.
+In 1248, Stephen became Ban of Slavonia, a position which he held for a 12-year term, until his death.
 He adopted the title of dux in 1252, after Béla IV bestowed the title upon him, emphasizing the continuity of the ducal separate government over Slavonia.
 His proper title was "Ban and Duke of Slavonia", according to a royal charter issued in 1254.
 Sometime, he was also called as "duke of Zagreb" (dux Zagrabiensis), he appeared with this title in Styrian chronicles, therefore Austrian historiography frequently calls him "Stephan von Agram".
+It is plausible that Stephen's ducal title should not be considered a personal prestige, but it served to create the legal basis for large-scale supervision process of the possessions and social statuses in the province for the royal court.
+Stephen exercised sovereign rights in these.
 Following the Mongol invasion, the province of Slavonia and Croatia had an important function of border defense, as a result the royal title of Duke of Slavonia was transformed into the hands of powerful secular barons, like Denis Türje and Stephen Gutkeled, while the King's son, Duke Stephen was still a minor.
 In Slavonia, Stephen acted as Béla's viceroy, according to a royal charter in 1248.
 In a letter to the burghers of Trogir (Trau) in the same year, the king, who announced Stephen's appointment, referred to his protege as "a man after our own heart, who will not be a destroyer but a builder, not a spendthrift but a gatherer, not a destructive but rather a great preserver through his inherent loyalty and wisdom".
+With this appointment, Béla IV granted special rights to Stephen over the affairs of Trogir and Split (Spalato), in addition other cities of the Dalmatian coast.
+The king ordered Stephen not to violate the rights and freedoms of the burghers of Trogir in the course of administering justice in the lawsuit between Trogir and Šibenik (Sebenico) over the collection of some tithes.

 Under Stephen's term, more and more sources identified the river Drava as the northeastern border of the Banate of Slavonia, but this was not a strict political boundary since the territories of southern Transdanubian counties (Zala, Somogy and Baranya) extended beyond the river line.
 Stephen resided in Zagreb and governed the region from his palace there, where he also had an own ducal court.
 He built up a vassal system in Slavonia, royal servants and familiaris were among his household.
+His most important familiares were Dominic, who served as vice-judge royal (1246) then vice-ban (1249) under Stephen, and Alexander, who was ispán of Podgorje, Zagreb and also served as vice-ban from 1252 to 1259.
 In 1256, Benedict, the Canon of Zagreb represented Stephen in the mintage and chamber at Pakrac.